 List members receive announcements regarding upcoming Internal/External Sales events, communication on significant topics, ability to ask questions of other University staff involved in internal or external sales.

-The internal sales training modules are required every two years for RRC managers and anyone in the department involved with the internal sales activity.
+The internal sales training modules are required every two years for RRC contacts and anyone in the department involved with the internal sales activity.
 Each module takes about 30 minutes.
-After completion of each module the "personal training records" of the individual will be updated to show the course has been completed.
-These courses are in the ULearn system.

 - Obtaining Approval to Conduct Internal Sales Activity

 - Establishing Internal Sales Rates

 - Unit Review of Internal Sales Activity

 - Capital Equipment Acquisition: Internal Sales Organizations

 - Internal Sales Office, Review of Internal Sales